 Stay Informed Always

 Digital payment systems evolve.
-Staying updated on new rules, features, or common issues can help you navigate AePS smoothly.
+Staying informed about new rules, features, and common issues can help you navigate AePS smoothly.

-- Follow official sources: Keep an eye on announcements from NPCI or your bank.
+- Follow official sources: Monitor announcements from NPCI or your bank.

-- Ask questions: Don’t hesitate to ask your bank or trusted agents if you have doubts.
+- Ask questions: Do not hesitate to ask your bank or trusted agents if you have doubts.

 What Happens After A Failed Transaction?